iotaledger/integration-services/api/usage-audit-trail-GW.md

 * In addition a Company A identity has been registered and verified, as well as the identity of an employee B and tool C of Company A have been registered and verified;
 * The device Z uses the GW APIs to create a channel _a_;
 * The tool C uses the GW APIs to search for channel (based on available indexing metadata) and to request subscription to the selected channel _a_;
-* The device Z uses the GW APIs to authorize tool C to access the channel _a_;
+* The device Z uses the GW APIs to authorize tool C to access the channel _a_ as reader;
 * The device Z uses the GW APIs to add data to a channel _a_;
 * The tool C is automatically notified of new data coming from device Z. <!-- not sure about this, I need to check-->

 <!-- are we using credentials to check authorization?
 How do we implement specific access policies -->

 ### 2. _Guaranteeing the immutability of large data sets._
-This includes storing and sharing data sets maintained in large data lakes while guaranteeing that the data sets have not being altered over time or when passing across different parties.
-This requires that Author and writer subscribers of a channel first index the data sets, then hash them and then store on the Audit Trail (using the GW) an index and a hash of the given data sets.
-Authorised reader subscribers will receive access to the channel, the given data set and its index and will use the index to retrieve and compare the hash stored in the Audit Trail with the one generated from the received data set.
-An example includes storing on the Audit Trail hashes of data logs collected by e-commerce systems.
-This allows to perform forensing investigation in case of cyberphysical attacks to e.commerce infrastructure and to avoid altering evidence.
+This includes storing and sharing across organizations data sets maintained in large data lakes while guaranteeing that the data sets have not been altered over time or when passing across different parties.
+In this case Author and writer subscribers of a channel first index the data sets, then hash them and store the hash in the Audit Trail (using the GW APIs) on a channel registered with the created index and data set metadata.
+Authorised reader subscribers will receive the given data set and its index/metadata and will use them to retrieve and subscribed to the requested channel.
+Then they can compare the hash stored in the Audit Trail with the one generated from the received data set.

+An example of this includes storing on the Audit Trail hashes of data logs collected by e-commerce systems.
+This allows to perform forensic investigation in case of cyberphysical attacks to e-commerce infrastructure and to detect any tampering with such logs.

-A similar workflow can be implemented in the scenario above.
+A similar workflow in the previous scenario can be implemented here.
 The exchange of data sets and the extraction of hash/their comparison shall be implemented by the client using the Audit Trail GW APIs.

 <!-- in a second version and for the deliverable; I will write the above as workflow -->